njbunting1/abductedaliens/index.md

 ## Abducted Aliens

 Aliens have been abducted!
 They are now on Earth doing their best to fit into society.
-You'll see Police, Firemen, and Special Characters.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You'll see Cowboys/Cowgirls, Laser Eyes with Headphones, Baseball cap with VR headsets, and originals roaming the streets on planet Earth.
+They have taken over Area 51 and using it as their homebase to conquer the world.

+- 10,000 unique aliens with different traits and colors; 1/1.
+- Originals .01 ETH, Specials .05 ETH, and Rares are 1 ETH.
+- Twitter page @abductedaliens1 Follow Us!
+- Roadmap with project details

 ### Markdown